Regulation: A rule or directive enforced by an authority.

 Why regulations?: Business doesn’t generally like regulations.
 And it’s true there is a history of bad, outdated and poorly implemented regulations that do need reform.
 There are also good, well structured and implemented regulations that act to protect us and that includes business.

 The Pendulum Swings: The problem for consumers and societies (governments) is not a simple case of too much regulation and getting rid of it but to get the right regulations for the industry and the times.
-Each industry has it’s own circumstances and ‘For the time‘ because as before the regulations are even law, the corporate lobbyists will be seeking conditions that suit them.
-Then as soon as a good or decent set of regulations exist someone will begin the process of getting around them.
+Whatever regulation is put in place, even if ideal at the time of implementation, will immediately start into decline.
+(In reality, regulatory frameworks are often compromised before the regulations are even law, the corporate lobbyists will be seeking conditions that suit them, threatening no new investment and jobs etcetera.)
+That is, as soon as a good or decent set of regulations exist, someone will begin the process of getting around them.
 They will then get away with any contrivances for as long as possible – think telco contracts and marketing or insurance.
-In Australia that could be until either the under resourced ACCC or the ABC Four Corners get around to checking them out.
+In Australia that could be until either the under-resourced ACCC or the ABC Four Corners get around to checking them out.
 This will nearly always be too late and some significant damage will have been done.
 There will be calls for regulation.

-Short Term Speculation: The Dow Jones Index has been increasing on speculation that Trump will bring about deregulation (and tax cuts).
+Short-Term Speculation: The Dow Jones Index has been increasing on speculation that Trump will bring about deregulation (and tax cuts).
 The expected effect is a bump in profitability.
-Investors socialised to the rhetoric of deregulation are less likely to concern themselves with the potential increase in public liabilities and risk associated with that deregulation or the court cases that might ensue.
-These topics will be the subject of documentaries, inquiries and court cases down the track and ironically a population wondering why things have gone backwards.
+Investors socialized to the rhetoric of deregulation are less likely to concern themselves with the potential increase in public liabilities and risk associated with that deregulation or the court cases that might ensue.
+These topics will be the subject of documentaries, inquiries and court cases down the track and ironically a population wondering why things have gone backward.
 There will be calls for more regulation.

-The Transfer of Responsibility: Expect that many communities will not want to go backwards and that as Trump unwinds regulatory frameworks there will be attempts to impose new regulations by different levels of government.
+The Transfer of Responsibility: Expect that many communities will not want to go backward and that as Trump unwinds regulatory frameworks there will be attempts to impose new regulations by different levels of government.
 This is not dissimilar to when the US Congress blocked energy policies related to climate change.
 States simply took up the job.
-The difficulty is then that energy policy becomes a bit of a mess.
-This has also happened in Australia albeit with it’s own flavour.
-Energy policy is a mess, there are market failures (most evident in South Australia but coming to other states) and there are some players who are set to exploit the situation, particularly the gas companies.
+The difficulty is then that energy policy becomes a bit of a mess across the country.
+This has also happened in Australia albeit with its own flavor.
+Energy policy is a mess, there are market failures (most evident in South Australia but coming to other states – not South Australia’s fault) and there are some players who are set to exploit the situation, particularly the gas companies.